Mukaradeeb wedding party massacre

-The Mukaradeeb wedding party massacre (مجزرة حفلة عرس مكر الذيب) refers to the U.S. military's attack on a wedding party in Mukaradeeb, a small village in Iraq near the border with Syria, on 19 May 2004.
-42 civilians were killed.
+The Mukaradeeb wedding party massacre (مجزرة حفلة عرس مكر الذيب) refers to the U.S. military's attack on a wedding party in Mukaradeeb, a small village in Anbar Province, Iraq near the border with Syria, on 19 May 2004.
+The attack killed 42 civilians and wounded many others.
+The U.S. military denied that a wedding had been hit, claiming the location was a legitimate military target and that insurgents had been killed.
+U.S. military generals refused to apologize for the massacre.

 Incident

 The wedding brought together members of the Rakat and Sabah families: Ashad Rakat was the groom and Rutba Sabah the bride.
-Witnesses report that the American bombing started at 3 am.
+Witnesses report that the American bombing started at 3:00 AM.
 Witness at the wedding said that guests had fired weapons into the air.
-The attack begun at 2:45am from the air.
+The attack begun at 2:45 AM from the air.
 Local accounts state that 42 people, including 11 women and 14 children, were killed during the incident.
 Iraqi officials reported 13 children among the dead.
 27 members of the extended Rakat family were killed.
 Following the attack, U.S. officials stated that the location was a "suspected foreign fighter safe house."
 They stated that "anti-coalition forces" fired first, and that they returned fire killing numerous insurgents and destroying many vehicles.
 They further said that weapons, foreign passports and money, and a radio were recovered.